Priyanka-Dhanabal/Naveena_store_PP5/README.md

 Being pregnant is not easy but I would like to thank Code Institute student care and the Tutoring team aswell as other students for their support throughout this course.
 I can not believe that the journey is come to an end.
 Being part of this course has made me achieve great height.

 I have completly followed throught the PP5 walk through project to build my current project.
 I would like to explore more and learn, become more confident in building e-commerce project.
+I refered almost 20 student's project and readme file to build my own.

 I am not completly satisfied with the outcome of my website since I wanted to implement more features, but I am happy I was able to come this far and would like to invest more time in future.
 Being pregnant was not easy with all sickness that I have.
 I would definetly make more advanced e-commerce website having this project as the base.